Technical Feasibility Analysis: White-Label Voice AI Contact Center Platform

 Conclusion: Feasibility verdict

 Building a white-label Voice AI Contact Center is technically feasible but not with GoToConnect as the primary telephony provider for programmatic call control.
-The recommended path:
+The recommended path:- Use LiveKit’s native SIP integration with Twilio, Telnyx, or Plivo for full call control

 - Deploy LiveKit Agents framework for STT/LLM/TTS orchestration